Fairport Convention Liege and Lief

-With Thompson and Denny writing, and covering traditional material, as well as contemporary songs from Bob Dylan and Joni Mitchell, Fairport Convention released a lot of excellent material in a relatively short space of time.
+With Thompson and Denny writing, and covering traditional material, as well as contemporary songs from Bob Dylan and Joni Mitchell, Fairport Convention released a lot of excellent material in a relatively short time.
 Fairport Convention’s debut was released in mid-1968 and Full House was released in mid-1970, which means that within two years, Fairport Convention had released an impressive run of five studio albums.
 The band was badly affected by a 1969 road accident that claimed the life of drummer Martin Lamble.

-The band’s turnover was so dramatic that you need a list to keep it straight – these are the personnel during their initial 1968-1970 period:
+The band’s turnover was so dramatic that you need a list to keep it straight – these are the personnel during their initial 1967-1970 period:

 Richard Thompson – guitar, vocal (1967–)